-So when we apply that to nursing, we make a plan based on the assessment and nursing diagnosis of our patient.
-This is where you would set SMART goals, which is an acronym that stands for specific, measurable, attainable, realistic and timely short-and long-term goals for the patient.
+When we apply that to nursing, we make a plan based on the assessment and nursing diagnosis of our patient.
+You would then set SMART goals, which is an acronym that stands for specific, measurable, attainable, realistic and timely short-and long-term goals for the patient.
 From here, we can move on to the implementation part of the process.

 Notice here the difference between the planning stage and the implementation stage.
 In the planning stage, you are simply forming the plan.
 The implementation stage is where you act on that specific plan.

-So when we take this back into nursing, this is where we implement our plan for our patient.
-This is the action portion of the process, where our plans are carried out.
-This is the step where we actually intervene to help them, like physically giving drugs, educate, monitor, etc. After this step, we must evaluate the outcome.
+Similarly, when we take this back into nursing, this is where we implement our plan for our patient.
+As the action portion of the process, this is where our plans are carried out.
+Implementation is the step where we finally intervene to help them, like physically giving drugs, educate, monitor, etc. After this step, we must evaluate the outcome.

 And finally, we evaluate; the “E” in the ADPIE nursing process.

-This is the final step, where you are done carrying out your plan.
-Here’s where you are waiting anxiously at the computer store, and the person helping you comes out to tell you, “Well my friend, it’s your lucky day.
+As the final step, you are done carrying out your plan, and here’s where you are waiting anxiously at the computer store, and the person helping you comes out to tell you, “Well my friend, it’s your lucky day.
 It was almost too late, but we saved your computer and it works like it’s brand new again.
 Now, remember, keep liquids far away!”

-This is where you ask yourself as a nurse, were we successful in making in meeting the desired outcome?
+This would be where you ask yourself as a nurse, were we successful in making in meeting the desired outcome?
 Did the plan work or is it in the process of being successful?